-Danu is the oldest of the Celtic gods, and she was an extremely important figure to the Tuatha Dé Danann, the supernatural race of magical beings who inhabited Ireland in Celtic mythology.
+Danu is one of the oldest of the Irish mythological gods, and she was an extremely important figure to the Tuatha Dé Danann, the supernatural race of magical beings who inhabited Ireland in Celtic mythology.
 The name ‘Tuatha Dé Danann’ actually means ‘Tribe of the goddess Danu’, which shows just how revered she was by them.

 Danu is usually seen as a motherly goddess of the land and water, and a progenitor of all life.
 She has strong associations with fruitfulness and fertility.
 She is a nurturing presence, but with an assertive side that makes her a leader and a warrior.
 In many ways she is very similar to Brigid, another motherly goddess from Irish mythology.

 Although there are some modern tellings of Danu’s deeds, there are very few stories from antiquity about Danu that have been recorded.
 However, her importance and impact are still felt in Ireland today, and there are various sites that have been named after her.
 The most notable example of her presence being the two hills known as the Paps of Anu in county Kerry, which look like a woman’s breasts and are seen to represent abundance and nourishment of the land.
 Danu is also associated heavily with water and rivers, as they are the vessels that water the land.